Last Updated 10/18/2023

 Issue: The long-term care insurance (LTCI) market has evolved significantly since the introduction of LTCI in the 1960s.
 In 2010 U.S. spending on long-term care (LTC) services was about 1% of gross domestic product, but by 2050 that is expected to grow to 3%.
 According to the U.S. Department of Health and Human Services (HHS), at least half of elderly Americans will need LTC at some point.

-Despite the growing need, the number of insurers offering LTCI coverage has decreased from slightly more than 100 in 2004 to about a dozen in 2020.
+There are now more than 100 companies that offer LCTI nationally, but only 15-20 insurers sell most policies.
 Additionally, premium rates for newly issued policies have risen as the remaining writers have refined their pricing.